scrabbletank/farhome-rules/rulesdoc.md

 Each point of Intelligence improves your arcane spellcasting ability.

 #### Willpower
-Each point of Willpower improves your curse spellcasting ability.
+Each point of Willpower improves your curse and druidic spellcasting ability.

 #### Charisma
 Each point of Charisma improves your divine spellcasting ability.